Understanding China’s second-tier cities

 Manufacturers are under more pressure than ever to turn a profit.
 Some believe that potential labor conflicts such as high profile ones at Foxconn, a leading manufacturer for Apple, may be examples illustrating how pressures in the Chinese Eastern coastal cities can impact returns and competitiveness.

-Second Tier cities have high levels of development, but are not considered global cities.
+Second Tier cities have high levels of development but are not considered global cities.
 They have amenities consistent with large cities, but may have less developed infrastructure and a few more hurdles in doing business.
 Below are the advantages in considering 2nd Tier cities.

-- More opportunity for longterm Customer Loyalty
+- More opportunities for longterm Customer Loyalty

 - More opportunity for growth

 - Less saturation of competition

 - Less competition for attracting and retaining talented employees